kashishahuja2002/Next-Up-Microsoft-Intern-Engage/README.md

 3. OTP validation. ✔️

    `The user receives a mail containing OTP for validation before resetting the password.`

+4. Restrictions and validations on the sign-up page, sign-in page, forgot password functionality, OTP validation page, and reset password page. ✔️

-4. The User’s credentials are stored in the database. ✔️
+5. The User’s credentials are stored in the database. ✔️

-5. Completely responsive frontend. ✔️
+6. Completely responsive frontend. ✔️

-6. A total of 4 types of recommendations:
+7. A total of 4 types of recommendations:
   * Recommended movies based on the user's chosen genres and casts. ✔️
   * Most popular movies based on different genres. ✔️
   * Most popular movies based on different years. ✔️
   * Recommended movies similar to the user's selected movie. ✔️

-7. Movie details and trailer linked for each movie. ✔️
+8. Movie details and trailer linked for each movie. ✔️

-8. Watch a movie option. ✔️
+9. Watch a movie option. ✔️

-9. Option to like or dislike a movie. ✔️
+10. Option to like or dislike a movie. ✔️

-10. Client-side session tracking. ✔️
+11. Client-side session tracking. ✔️

-11. Continious deployment. ✔️
+12. Continious deployment. ✔️

 ## Interfaces